MovieLabs/mddf/mddf-tools/dev/packaging/_README.txt

 	======================================
 To Prep:

+   These instructions assume all necessary files are transfered between then the various target platforms using a USB.
+Prior to begining:

 	MAKE SURE that the version specified in the build.xml in THIS directory for BOTH ${app.version.cmm} and ${app.version.avail} is correct as it will be used for file names.

+	MAKE SURE that the version specified in the build.xml in THIS directory for BOTH ${app.version.cmm} and ${app.version.avail} matches the xxx_APP_VER constants specified in the AvailsTool.java and ManifestTool.java source code.

 	MAKE SURE correct version of mddf-lib is specified in the build.xml as this is used to determined which mddf-lib jar file is copied.

+	Build the mddf-lib jar using the build.xml in the top-level mddf-lib directory.

 To Run: